Solved! What to Do When Your Refrigerator is Not Cooling

 This might sound too simple to be the answer, but a power cord that has worked loose in its outlet or a flipped breaker will shut the entire fridge down.

 Open the door.
-If the light comes on, the fridge still has power and you can move on to the next possible problem-solution set.
+If the light comes on, the refrigerator still has power and you can move on to the next cause and solution.
 If the light doesn’t come on, make sure the power cord is plugged in firmly and check again.

 Still no light?
 Check your main electrical panel for a flipped breaker and switch it back on if necessary.

-If you don’t trust the temperature reading that you’re getting, or if yours is an older fridge without an internal thermostat, consider purchasing a separate, low-cost refrigerator thermostat (view example on Amazon) for the purposes of testing.
+If you don’t trust the temperature reading that you’re getting, or if yours is an older fridge without an internal thermostat, consider purchasing a separate, low-cost refrigerator thermostat like Vouloir’s digital waterproof thermostat, to test the temperature.

 Test the seals on your fridge doors.

-Even if the rest of your refrigerator is working fine, if the magnetic seals on the doors—also called “door gaskets”—are defective, cool air from inside the fridge could be escaping.
-Door gaskets can get brittle over time, which reduces their ability to form a tight seal.
+Even if the rest of your refrigerator is working fine, if the magnetic seals on the doors—also called door gaskets—are defective, cool air from inside the fridge could be escaping.
+Refrigerator door gaskets can get brittle over time, which reduces their ability to form a tight seal.

-Replacing the gaskets is an easy enough project for eager do-it-yourselfers.
-Door gaskets range in price from around $45 dollars to $75, or more, depending on the brand and model of fridge (view example on Amazon).
+Replacing the gaskets is an easy enough project for eager DIYers.
+Door gaskets range in price from around $45 to $85 or more, depending on the refrigerator’s brand and model.
 Check your owner’s manual to determine the correct replacement gaskets.
-Detailed DIY replacement instructions can be found in your owner’s manual or in the replacement gasket package.
+Also, find detailed DIY replacement instructions in your owner’s manual or in the replacement gasket package.